All Episodes

 She said she believes it might have been 1982, but she isn't sure.

-She said she believes it occurred in the summer of nineteen eighty-two when she was fifteen around the end of her sophomore year.
+She said she believes it occurred in the summer of 1982 when she was 15 around the end of her sophomore year.

-Kavanaugh would have been seventeen, uh, ending his junior year at Georgetown prep.
+Kavanaugh would have been 17, ending his junior year at Georgetown Prep.

-And uh she didn't tell anybody until she went into couples therapy, according to the report, and she decided to talk about what had happened in twenty twelve.
+And she didn't tell anybody until she went into couples therapy, according to the report.

-And she said she's t told nobody of the incident in any detail until twenty twelve when apparently I don't I don't I don't know a couples therapy even I guess they just go to counseling.
+And she said she told nobody of the incident in any detail until 2012 when apparently, I don't know what couples therapy even, I guess they just go to counseling.

 Maybe not that they're necessarily having problems or anything.